Documentation-portfolio/Razorpay-orders-api/README.md

 - How to create an order
 - How to fetch orders with query filters
 - How to fetch payments for an order
+- How to capture a payment
+- How to create a refund
 - Request body and parameter reference
 - Response schemas
 - Curl examples